-The mechanisms by which these regenerative and stem cells initiate change within the body is complex.
+The mechanisms by which these regenerative and stem cells initiate change within the body is very complex.
 When an injury occurs, chemical signals and pathways are created that lead stem cells to the area of trauma.
-The stem cells then release growth factors and other chemicals that provide local healing, reduce inflammation and promote damaged tissue regeneration.
+The stem cells (Pericytes) release growth factors and other chemicals that provide local healing, reduce inflammation and promote tissue regeneration.

 Which dogs are good candidates?